-    Although it is important to undertake due diligence with our partners and suppliers, we do not consider that it is necessary to set any performance indicators for this area.
-We have not so far needed to take any action against a partner or supplier.
+Although it is important to undertake due diligence with our partners and suppliers, we do not consider it necessary to set any performance indicators for this area.
+We have so far not needed to take any action against a partner or supplier.
 We will, however, continue to keep this under review.

 Training on modern slavery and trafficking